thoughtspot/thoughtspot.github.io/_admin/worksheets/yaml-worksheet.md

 permalink: /:collection/:path.html
 ---

 To work with Scriptable Worksheets in ThoughtSpot, you can download Worksheets to a flat file in `yaml` format, modify it, and subsequently upload this file either to the same cluster, or to a different cluster.
+To learn how to export, change, and update Worksheets, see [Migrate or restore Worksheets]({{ site.baseurl }}/admin/worksheets/worksheet-export.html).

 {: id="syntax"}
 ##  Syntax of the Worksheet YAML file